-Our team is comprised of meteorologists, social scientists, hydrologists, and humanitarian experts, and our expertise notably lies in anticipatory action including forecast-based financing (FbF), a concept developed by the Climate Centre and German Red Cross in the early 2000s.
+Our team comprises meteorologists, social scientists, hydrologists, and humanitarian experts, and our expertise notably lies in designing anticipatory action, including forecast-based financing (FbF), a concept developed by the Climate Centre and the German Red Cross in the early 2000s.
 Based on forecast information and risk analysis, FbF ensures the timely release of humanitarian funding for activities agreed in advance to meet a hazard.